reginalrinchere/Task-Management-System/README.md

-CloudStorm Solutions, a fast-growing tech company, is seeking to improve its task management system to enhance team productivity and organization.
+Cloud Storm Solutions, a fast-growing tech company, is seeking to improve its task management system to enhance team productivity and organization.
 As their Salesforce developer, you have been tasked with creating a robust Task Management System using Lightning Web Components (LWC).
 This system will consist of two primary components: a "taskFilter" component for filtering tasks and a "taskList" component for displaying and managing task details.
 These components will collaborate seamlessly to streamline task management for CloudStorm Solutions.